An exploration of the COVID-19 pandemic using a simulation based on the SIR model

 Whenever you need to make predictions about complex situations you have little prior experience with, models and simulations are a good starting point to explore the situations, test your assumptions, design strategies to deal with the situation and make qualitative and quantitative predictions about which effect the strategies might have.

-The SIR model is illustrated above using a System Dynamics stock and flow diagram – it is easy to understand, even if you haven’t encountered stock and flow diagrams before:
+The SIR model is illustrated above using a System Dynamics stock and flow diagram – it is easy to understand, even if you have not encountered stock and flow diagrams before:

 Essentially the population consists of those that are susceptible to becoming infected, those that are currently infectious and those that have recovered.